IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: Introduction

-In this paper, we focus on the IF equation-based TF post-processing methods and attempt to build a theoretical framework for them.
-We first review the SST-based TF analysis methods and then define IF equation followed by two concrete expressions under the STFT framework.
-We study the ways, that is, by the extractor to detect signal information and by iterative algorithms for TF reassignment, to concentrate the TF localization using the IF equation.
-The uniqueness of the IF equation and the convergence of its solution algorithm are also studied.
-The difference between the SST-based methods and the IF equation-based methods is discussed.
-By comparison, we find that one of the merits of the IF equation-based methods over the former is that IF equation contains not only the IF information but also the GD information, which unifies the IF and GD estimator of the SST-based methods.
+In this paper, we focus on the IF equation-based TF post-processing methods and attempt to build a theoretical framework for it.
+We first review the IF estimator-based TF post-processing methods and then define the IF equation followed by three concrete expressions under the STFT framework.
+We study the properties of the IF equation, and introduce two ways, that is, by the extractor to detect signal information and by iterative algorithms for TF reassignment, to concentrate the TF localization using the IF equation.
+The difference between the IF estimator-based methods and the IF equation-based methods is discussed.
+By analysis, a significant advantage of the IF equation-based methods over the former is that a good IF equation contains not only the IF information but also the GD information, which can unify the IF and GD estimators and characterizes mixed signals effectively.
+By combining two IF equations, a novel TF analysis approach is proposed to further minimize energy spread based on local sparsity.
 Finally, numerical examples of the theoretical derivations are presented.
+The potential applications are also explored and verified.

 The remainder of the paper is organized as follows.
-In Section 2, we review the SST-based TF analysis methods.
-In Section 3, we provide the unified mathematical model for IF equation-based TF post-processing methods, and some properties of IF equation are given.
-Comparative studies with the SST-based methods are presented in Section 4.
-Finally, the conclusions are drawn in Section 5.
+In Section \textrm{II}, we review the IF estimator-based TF post-processing methods.
+Section \textrm{III} presents the proposed IF equation-based TF post-processing methods with definition, properties, and post-processing technologies.
+Section \textrm{IV} proposes a combination of extracting transform with different IF equations.
+Comparative studies and applications are presented in Section \textrm{V}.
+Finally, the conclusions are drawn in Section \textrm{VI}.